Kayaking the Clayoquot Sound is one of the Top 100 Travel Adventures in the world. View the list and follow our mission to complete them.

 A paddler could easily run into some issues if they did not know they were there.
 Of course, Andy navigated them like a pro and kept us safe.

 Paddling got a little harder as we hit a huge area filled with foam reefs (Sea Kelp) that slowed our kayaks down to a snail pace in the water, a welcome relief after the rough water we’d been navigating all afternoon.

 Once we made it around the La Croix Group we had Medallion Beach to our left.
-Medallion was our first option for camping and it’s a large open beach that looked nice but our goal was to check out an area that would be a little more secluded called Abraham’s Meadows.
+The medallion was our first option for camping and it’s a large open beach that looked nice but our goal was to check out an area that would be a little more secluded called Abraham’s Meadows.